oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-jrf/wlsforocionokedelete.md

+- First, you need to download the faces-12.2.1.4.0.war Oracle ADF Faces Components Demo archive from the Oracle website.
+To do this you need to go through the following steps :
+    - Use CTRL+click (on Windows) or CMD+click (on MacOS) to open [this page](https://www.oracle.com/tools/downloads/application-development-framework-downloads.html) in a separate tab, and **scroll down** to the place where you can download the **Oracle ADF Faces Components Demo**.
+Attention, do NOT use the very first link on the page which leads to the full ADF runtime library!
+    - Click on the "Download button for the **Oracle ADF Faces Components Demo**, where you have to login with your **Oracle account** - this is NOT your cloud tenancy account!.
+    - You now have downloaded the downloader utility (approx 2,7 MB), which you need to launch to download the actual WAR file (which has a size of approx 126,6 MB).
+The WAR file will be named somthing like V996797-01.war, rename it to faces-12.2.1.4.0.war
-First, download the [faces-12.2.1.4.0.war](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/oractdemeabdmnative/b/ll-wls-bucket/o/faces-12.2.1.4.0.war) application web archive.
-Then, in a similar way as at step **Deploy custom ADF application**, use the *update-domain* Pipeline to install the faces-12.2.1.4.0.war application.
+    - Then, in a similar way as at step **Deploy sample ADF application**, install the faces-12.2.1.4.0.war application.

 The `wlsapps.yaml` should look like this: